 4th WG2 Online Research Workshop on “Sport as community builder: Social entrepreneurship and social enterprises in sports”

-Working Group 2 of the COST Action “Empowering the next generation of social enterprise scholars” invites you to submit a proposal to its online workshop to take place from 10-11 of December 2020.
+Working Group 2 of the COST Action “Empowering the next generation of social enterprise scholars” invites you to participate in its online workshop to take place on December 11th, 2020.

 Rationale and scope of the workshop

 Beyond achieving new athletic performances, the sport has multiple social dimensions.
 The social role of the sport is related, among others, to the preservation and strengthening of health (including physical and mental development, active ageing, etc.), the enhancement of education (regarding the formation of skills, habits, values – including the promotion of peace, civic culture, etc.), achieving social inclusion (both, in general and with special attention to disadvantaged groups: elderly, poor, migrants, etc.), etc.

 Sport is multi-faceted when it comes to social entrepreneurship and social enterprise (SE).
 Firstly, sport can in itself be the generator of community.
 Secondly, it can serve as an intervention method for solving social/community problems.
 These dimensions are positively reflected in public policy documents of institutions of high international relevance: World Health Organization (WHO), United Nations, European Union, etc.

 In these contexts and in relation to the main global problems human society is facing nowadays, as defined by the UN 2030 Agenda, sport, as a tool to tackle social/community problems, has a huge untamed potential for social interventions.
 Despite the development of a certain level of organizational practice and the public policy recognition of its community benefits, sport has sparked very little reflection in the academic literature in the field of SE.